- Great team game for all abilities and age groups

-Distribute the remaining cones randomly around the play area.
+Distribute the remaining cones randomly within the play area.

 Participants are divided into four teams: one team corresponding to each colour and one "evil" team.

-While this is going on, the evil team (and this is why they're evil) steals the cones collected by the teams and puts them back into the activity area.
+While this is going on, the evil team (and this is why they're evil) steals the cones collected by the teams and puts them back somewhere within the play area.

 Play continues for a pre-arranged time.
 One or two minutes works quite well.
 Much longer can become repetitive as well as a little demanding for those less fit.
 Several games, with a short recovery between each and rotating the teams in order to give each a chance to be "evil", is a good approach.